rddevitte/simplest-atmega-project/README.md

 separated directories.
 Each project dir. contains:

  - A single C source file (`main.c`).
-What it does is just disable ADC and other units for power saving, blink an LED connected at a pin for 3 times and then power the uC down.
+What it does is just disable ADC and other units for power saving, blink a LED connected to a pin for 3 times and then power the uC down.

  - A GNU makefile.
 Running `make` or `make all` will only compile the source and generate a `.hex` file; to burn down the `.hex` onto the microcontroller, `make install` must be issued.

 ## Environment

-The softwares used for compiling the codes and write them onto the ICs were:
+The softwares used to compile the codes, "extract" from the binary ELF the HEX file and write them onto the ICs were, respectively:

  - `avr-gcc` (GCC) 5.4.0
  - GNU `avr-objcopy` (GNU Binutils) 2.26.20160125